ynab/ynab-sdk-js/README.md

 To use this client, you must
-[obtain an access token](https://api.youneedabudget.com/#authentication-overview) from the [My Account](https://app.youneedabudget.com/settings) area of the YNAB web application.
+[obtain an access token](https://api.youneedabudget.com/#authentication-overview) from the [Account Settings](https://app.youneedabudget.com/settings) area of the YNAB web application.

 ```typescript